melange-re/melange-re.github.io/docs/package-management.md

   [npm](https://docs.npmjs.com/cli/) (or [any of its alternatives](https://npmtrends.com/@microsoft/rush-vs-bolt-vs-pnpm-vs-rush-vs-yarn)).

-This dual approach has some obvious downsides, such as forcing Melange applications to have both an `<app_name>.opam` and a `package.json` file.
-However, it unlocks the advantages of both ecosystems.
-As we will see below, opam has been designed for the OCaml language, which makes the developer experience fundamentally different from npm in the way it handles and installs dependencies.
+Integrating with opam provides Melange projects with a native toolchain.
+Opam has been designed for the OCaml language, and it enables Melange projects to have first-class access to [PPXs](https://ocaml.org/docs/metaprogramming), compiler libraries, editor integration software and other tools.

-In the following sections, we will go through the details of how to use opam to define the dependencies of our application, as well as how to publish packages in the public opam repository.
+In the following sections, we explain in detail how to use opam to define the dependencies of our application, as well as how to publish packages in the public opam repository.
 However, this documentation is not exhaustive and only covers what we believe are the most important parts for Melange developers.
 If you want to learn more about opam, please refer to the [opam manual](https://opam.ocaml.org/doc/Manual.html) and [FAQ page](https://opam.ocaml.org/doc/FAQ.html).